Operation Savannah (Angola): Battle of Ebo

-The Cuban military, anticipating a South African advance (under the direction of Lieutenant Christopher du Raan) towards the town of Ebo, established positions there at a river crossing to thwart any assault.
+The Cuban military, anticipating a South African advance (under the direction of Lieutenant Chris J du Raan) towards the town of Ebo, established positions there at a river crossing to thwart any assault.
 The defending artillery force, equipped with a BM-21 battery, a 76mm field gun, and several anti-tank units, subsequently destroyed seven to eight armoured cars, whilst they were bogged down with RPG-7s, on November 25, killing 50 enemy soldiers.
 The Cubans suffered no casualties.

 Second in command (2IC) car manned by Lt Jaco "Bok" Kriel, Cpl Gerrie Hugo and Richard "Flappie" Ludwig scouted to the North to look for an alternative route across the river.
 They got bogged down but managed to dig themselves out of the mud.
 Unbeknown to them this happened right in front of the enemy positions.
 Apparently only the superb fire control of the enemy saved them from a certain demise.

 Johann du Toit's troop moved forward towards the bridge after Hannes Swanepoel's troop deployed tactically and all, with the odd exception, got stuck in the mud.

 The troop of Abrie Cloete also moved into the terrain and with the exception of the car of John Wahl suffered the same fate as the troop of Hannes Swanepoel.
 John Wahl then deployed in an excellent fire support position.

 The first three vehicles got shot out.
 The fourth vehicle of Kees van der Linde returned fire with their co-axial Browning machine gun and pinned the enemy down.
 At this stage Kees van der Linde's car broke down with a fuel line problem.